hl2vr/hl2vr.github.io/_pages/ep1-preview.md

 If you do want to do us a favor, you can:
 - Link to the Steam store page: https://store.steampowered.com/app/2177750/HalfLife_2_VR_Mod__Episode_One/ - People wishlisting the mod help us by increasing its visibility on Steam.
 The public launch is planned for **March 17th**!
 - Link to our donations page: https://ko-fi.com/sourcevrmodteam

+### Controls

+The controls are the same as for the base game.
+If you need a refresher, check out the [manual](https://halflife2vr.com/manual/).

 ### Tips for recording